 Neutrinos are weakly interacting particles with nonzero mass \cite{10.1093/acprof:oso/9780198508717.001.0001}, as demonstrated by experiments with atmospheric \cite{Super-Kamiokande:1998kpq,kajita2016nobel} and solar neutrinos \cite{mcdonald2016nobel}.
 It is known that a neutrino of a specific flavor $\nu_\alpha$ (where $\alpha \in{e, \mu, \tau}$) undergoes time evolution and may be detected in a distinct flavor state \cite{Pontecorvo:1957cp,Pontecorvo:1957qd,Pontecorvo:1967fh,Bilenky:1978nj,Bilenky:2004xm,Giganti:2017fhf}.
 This phenomenon constitutes the essence of neutrino oscillations.
 Flavor oscillations occur because neutrinos exist as a mixture of different masses.
-A flavor state can be written as a linear superposition of three non-degenerate mass-eigenstates.
-Both flavor and mass eigenstates can be related by the unitary transformation matrix known as Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix \cite{maki1962remarks}.
-In the standard three-flavor neutrino oscillations in vacuum, the PMNS matrix of Dirac neutrinos is fully described by three mixing angles $\theta_{12}$, $\theta_{23}$, and $\theta_{13}$ and a complex phase $\delta_{\rm CP}$ related to charge-conjugation and parity-reversal (CP) symmetry violations~\cite{Giganti:2017fhf}.
-The survival and oscillation probabilities of initial neutrino flavor states can be related to the three mixing angles, two squared-mass differences and the ratio of Length to Energy ($L/E$), where $ L$ is the distance between the neutrino source and detector, and $ E$ is the neutrino source energy.
+A flavor state can be written as a linear superposition of three nondegenerate mass eigenstates.
+Both flavor and mass eigenstates can be related by the unitary transformation matrix known as the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix \cite{maki1962remarks}.
+In the standard three-flavor neutrino oscillations in vacuum, the PMNS matrix of Dirac neutrinos is fully described by three mixing angles $\theta_{12}$, $\theta_{23}$, and $\theta_{13}$ and a complex phase $\delta_{\rm CP}$ related to charge-conjugation and parity-reversal ($CP$) symmetry violations~\cite{Giganti:2017fhf}.
+The survival and oscillation probabilities of initial neutrino flavor states can be related to the three mixing angles, two squared-mass differences and the ratio of length to energy ($L/E$), where $ L$ is the distance between the neutrino source and detector, and $ E$ is the neutrino source energy.
 Parameters linked to these probabilities are measurable in neutrino experiments.
-The quest to investigate precise measurements of PMNS mixing parameters \cite{Giganti:2017fhf}, CP-violation phases~\cite{PhysRevD.23.1666,T2K:2019bcf,PhysRevD.57.4403}, and other issues such as neutrino mass hierarchy (whether the neutrino mass ordering is normal or inverted in nature) \cite{Kobzarev:1981ra}, sterile neutrinos, are the primary focus of the current neutrino experiments including solar \cite{KamLAND:2013rgu}, atmosphere \cite{Denton:2022een}, reactor (Short- and Long-Baseline) \cite{DayaBay:2013yxg,RENO:2018dro,DoubleChooz:2019qbj}, and accelerator (Long-Baseline) \cite{DiLodovico:2015nfq,Kudryavtsev_2016}.
+The quest to investigate precise measurements of PMNS mixing parameters \cite{Giganti:2017fhf}, $CP$-violation phases~\cite{PhysRevD.23.1666,T2K:2019bcf,PhysRevD.57.4403}, and other issues such as neutrino mass ordering (whether the neutrino mass ordering is normal or inverted in nature) \cite{Kobzarev:1981ra} and sterile neutrinos, are the primary focus of the current neutrino experiments including solar \cite{KamLAND:2013rgu}, atmosphere \cite{Denton:2022een}, reactor (short and long baseline) \cite{DayaBay:2013yxg,RENO:2018dro,DoubleChooz:2019qbj}, and accelerator (long baseline) \cite{DiLodovico:2015nfq,Kudryavtsev_2016}.